-CALGreen is updated on a regular basis, with the most recent approved update consisting of the 2022 California Green Building Code Standards that will be effective on January 1, 2023.
-The CEC anticipates that the 2022 energy code will provide \$1.5 billion in consumer benefits and reduce GHG emissions by 10 million metric tons (43).
+CALGreen is updated on a regular basis, with the most recent approved update consisting of the 2022 California Green Building Code Standards came into effect on January 1, 2023.
+The CEC anticipates that the 2022 energy code will provide \$1.5 billion in consumer benefits and reduce GHG emissions by 10 million metric tons (44).
 The Project would be required to comply with the applicable standards in place at the time plan check submittals are made.
-These require, among other items (44):
+These require, among other items (45):